s0nney/IT-Notes/Homeserver/Kubernetes/k8-homelab.md

 ## Installing kubeadm, kubectl, and kubelet

-We're going to be using Ubunut's native package management because snap is a mess.
+We're going to be using Ubuntu's native package management because snap is a mess.

 ```
 sudo mkdir -p -m 755 /etc/apt/keyrings